 Try to avoid backtracking as much as possible, and head in one linear direction either up or down the island.

 If you’re flying in from Puerto Princesa, two to three days is enough to enjoy this vibrant city.
-From history, culture, local cuisine and traditional arts, Puerto Princesa is a good introduction to the island.
+From history, culture, local cuisine, and traditional arts, Puerto Princesa is a good introduction to the island.
 You can also do your last-minute shopping here before taking off to the more quaint areas in the province.

 Check out the Puerto Princesa Underground River in Sabang, declared one of the New 7 Wonders of Nature in 2012, about an hour drive from the city proper.
 There are other activities like mangrove paddleboat tour and spelunking adventures.
 You may also opt to do the jungle trek going to the cave instead of going with the boat.
 Just inform the agency you booked with.

 My personal favorite is the Sabang Waterfalls, it cascades straight to the open sea and the locals made a little pool for you to enjoy a dip.
-It’s only a 30 minute walk along the coastline of Sabang, left of the wharf.
+It’s only a 30-minute walk along the coastline of Sabang, left of the wharf.

 Back in town, explore local cuisine and traditional arts.
 Try the barefoot restaurant of Ka Lui which is a feast not only for your taste buds but also for the eyes as every nook and cranny of the place is decorated by traditional arts.
 Ka Lui serves only seafood but one may opt to go to Haim Chicken Inato in Manalo Street for their best-selling char-grilled chicken.
 Local arts are also displayed in the restaurant and they also play a video-montage of everything, anything Palawan to get you more excited and informed about the island.

 For dinner, check out the crowd favorite Kinabuchs.
-You may find yourself trying one of Palawan’s exotic food, tamilok (wood worm).
+You may find yourself trying one of Palawan’s exotic food, tamilok (woodworm).
 Just chug it down with a good old bottle of beer.
 And speaking of beer, one may not go to Palawan for craft beer but alas, we still have it.
 Visit Palaweño Brewery hidden along Manalo Street and try internationally-inspired beer crafted with locally sourced ingredients.

 Also not to be missed is the old Vietville in Sta.
 Lourdes.
 It served as a refugee camp during the war.
 Although the village is no longer there, they still serve pho and banh mi in the restaurant.
 In light of the pandemic, all of these places are open but are operating at a limited capacity.
 They have also started offering delivery services available during their usual business hours.